St Giles' Church, Ickenham

-St. Giles' Church is a church in Ickenham, within the London Borough of Hillingdon in England.
+St. Giles' Church is the parish church in Ickenham, within the London Borough of Hillingdon in England.

 The church is located in the centre of Ickenham, at the intersection of Swakeleys Road and Long Lane.

 The oldest parts of the church, the nave and chancel, date back to 1335.
 Other extensions have been added over the years.
 Inside the church, several memorials exist to the prominent families of Ickenham.

 History

 Ickenham appears in the Domesday Book under the name "Ticheham", although there is no mention of a church.
 One did exist in the nearby parish of Harefield and it is believed that residents of Ickenham travelled there for church services.

 The original nave and chancel of St Giles' church have been dated to 1335 while the nave was extended west in 1959.
 The bell turret was built in the 15th century and a north aisle added in 1575.

 William Say contributed the cost of the bricks for the north aisle, though he expected to be repaid eventually.
 Pews were incorporated into the aisle for Say's family, when it was common for worshippers to stand or kneel in church.
-Say made his will in March 1582, shortly before his death, in which he indicated his wish to be buried within the aisle.
+William Say made his will in March 1582, shortly before his death, in which he indicated his wish to be buried within the aisle.
 He also suggested that the debt the parishioners held could be reduced by 3s and 4d for each burial of a member of his household.

-Say is remembered in the church by a brass memorial showing himself, his wife Isabel and their two children.
+William Say is remembered in the church by a brass memorial showing himself, his wife Isabel and their two children.
 His son Robert died in 1584 and has a brass memorial, of him alone.

 A memorial to Robert Clayton, the baby son of Sir Robert and Dame Martha Clayton, is on a windowsill within the church, in the shape of a sleeping baby.
 He was buried within the chapel for the manor of Swakeleys in the north aisle.
 The boy had died a few hours after his birth in August 1665 at Swakeleys House, where his parents were staying as guests of Lady Harrington.
 Sir Robert was an alderman of London but the couple were staying in Ickenham to escape the Great Plague; he later became Lord Mayor of London in 1679.